lightyears1998/a-cycle-server/docs/developer.md

 # Developer

-## Plan for the next generation
+## Plans for the future development

+- Apply stricter arguments checking.
+- Use Typescript decorators to check routing pass-in arguments.
-- Use routing-controllers to wrap around raw koa-router.
+  - If applicable, use routing-controllers to wrap around raw koa-router can save some time for home-made argument authentication decorators.
-- Enhance router and socket parameters validation.